 I photographed Eva Lee in may 2021, in Pushkin’s park, where cherries were flowering at that time.
 And in this photoshoot I used a legendary retro Industar 50-2 (yes, soviet lens), which surprised me a lot in a good way.
 So, let’s talk about a lens and what we can do with it.

 This lens technically is a replica of more expensive Zeiss‘s lens.
-Industar looks like a toy, it is a really small thing!
-It’s minimum aperture ( f/3.5) less than on Helios.
+Industar looks like a toy, it is a tiny thing!
+It’s minimum aperture ( F/3.5) less than on Helios.
 But, Industar 50-2 has such a wonderful “Heliosy” swirly bokeh pattern.
 I like how interesting it works with portraits, making beautiful image, creating amazing and natural colors (because of Zeiss Tessar).
-The lens can create some foggy effect and and provide good depth of field.
+The lens can create some foggy effect and provide good depth of field.